merchise/xotl.tools/docs/source/CONTRIBUTING.rst

   This entails that you can't define a function that must be a module level import, like a decorator for other functions.
-For that reason, decorators are mostly placed in the :mod:`xoutil.decorator` module.
+For that reason, decorators are mostly placed in the `xoutil.decorator`:mod: module.

 The tiers above are a "logical suggestion" of how xoutil modules are organized